 Short term physical training programs are beneficial for temporarily improving performance but when training stops, performance begins to decline and worse yet; risk of injury goes back up.

-This program runs two times per week with the following option:
+This program runs two times per week: Monday and Friday from 6:30-8pm,

 Invasion Sports are sports where you must invade an opponent’s territory (basketball, hockey, soccer, rugby etc.).
 These sports depend on the athlete’s capacity to repeat high intensity efforts, agility and ability manage contact safely.